sashasimkin/transmission-multiple-watch-folders/README.md

     ```sh
     systemctl --user daemon-reload
     systemctl --user enable --now transmission-dir-watcher.service
+    # Make the service start at boot and keep running irrespective of current user login
+    loginctl enable-linger
     ```

 ## Configuration

 1. **Transmission Settings:**

-    By default the script sources Transmission settings from `~/.config/transmission-daemon/settings.json`.
+    By default, the script sources Transmission settings from `~/.config/transmission-daemon/settings.json`.
     Ensure this file contains the correct settings for `rpc-bind-address`, `rpc-port`, and `rpc-username`.

     You can override the settings file location with `--transmission-settings-path` cli argument.

-2. **Environment Variable:**
+3. **Environment Variable:**

     Set the `TRANSMISSION_RPC_PASSWORD` environment variable to your Transmission RPC password: